Synchronization of strongly connected partial DFAs and prefix codes: Upper bounds

-Checking if a strongly connected partial automaton is synchronizing and finding a minimum-rank word can be done similarly as for a complete automaton, by a suitable generalization of the well-known Eppstein algorithm \cite[Algorithm~1]{Ep1990}.
+Checking if a strongly connected partial DFA is synchronizing and finding a word of minimum non-zero rank can be done similarly as for a complete DFA, by a suitable generalization of the well-known Eppstein algorithm \cite[Algorithm~1]{Ep1990}.
 The same algorithm for checking synchronizability, under different terminology, was described in the context of $\varepsilon$-machines~\cite{TrCr11Exact}.

-\begin{proposition} Checking if a given strongly connected partial automaton with $n$ states over an alphabet $\Sigma$ is synchronizing can be done in $\O(|\Sigma|n^2)$ time and $\O(n^2+|\Sigma|n)$ space.
-Finding a word of the minimum rank can be done in $\O(|\Sigma|n^3)$ time and $\O(n^2+|\Sigma|n)$ space. \end{proposition} \begin{proof} We modify the well-known Eppstein algorithm \cite[Algorithm~1]{Ep1990} by generalizing it to partial and not necessarily synchronizing automata.
-We mark all pairs of states $\{p,q\}$ such that $|\delta(\{p,q\},a)|=1$ for some $a \in \Sigma$ (note that this includes two possibilities of compression) and propagate the compressibility backwards.
-If all pairs are compressible, then the automaton is synchronizing.
-Then starting from $Q$, we repetitively apply a shortest word compressing a pair of states in the current subset.
-The algorithm stops when the subset is no longer compressible, and by Lemma~\ref{lem:strcon_minimal_rank}, its size is equal to the minimal rank. \end{proof}
+\begin{proposition} Checking if a given strongly connected partial DFA with $n$ states over an alphabet~$\Sigma$ is synchronizing can be done in $\O(|\Sigma|\cdot n^2)$ time and $\O(n^2+|\Sigma|\cdot n)$ space.
+Finding a word of minimum non-zero rank can be done in $\O(|\Sigma|\cdot n^3)$ time and $\O(n^2+|\Sigma|\cdot n)$ space (not counting the word's space itself). \end{proposition} \begin{proof} We modify the well-known Eppstein algorithm \cite[Algorithm~1]{Ep1990} by generalizing it to partial and not necessarily synchronizing automata.
+We mark all pairs of states $\{p,q\}$ such that $|\delta(\{p,q\},a)|=1$ for some $a \in \Sigma$; note that this includes two possibilities of compression, which is the only difference from the standard algorithm.
+Then we propagate the compressibility backwards using a breadth-first search: For a compressible pair $\{p,q\}$, we mark all pairs $\{p',q'\}$ such that there exists a letter $a \in \Sigma$ with $\delta(p',a)=p$ and $\delta(q',a)=q$ (or dually $\delta(p',a)=q$ and $\delta(q’,a)=p$, since the pairs are unordered).
+The partial DFA is synchronizing if and only if all pairs are compressible.
+The time complexity of this is $\O(|\Sigma|\cdot n^2)$.

+To find a word of minimum non-zero rank, we repetitively apply a shortest word that compresses a pair of states in the current subset, starting from $Q$.
+This part works in the same way as in the Eppstein algorithm, including the trick to reduce the space complexity to quadratic.
+Each time we apply a word that compresses a pair of states, and it is guaranteed that at least one of these states does not go to $\bot$.
+The algorithm stops when the current subset is no longer compressible, and by \Cref{lem:strcon_minimal_rank}, its size is equal to the minimal non-zero rank. \end{proof}

-Furthermore, the problem of checking the synchronizability of a strongly connected partial automaton can be reduced in smaller time to the case of a complete automaton.
+Furthermore, there exists an even more efficient reduction from the problem of checking if a strongly connected partial DFA is synchronizing to the problem of checking if a complete DFA is synchronizing.
+Hence, the existence of a more efficient algorithm for the latter would imply the existence of a more efficient algorithm for the former.